 I live in the Westville neighborhood of New Haven, Connecticut, with my wife, five children, and two dogs.
 I love Westville, but I do leave it: sometimes to report, sometimes to do live shows of the podcast, sometimes to talk about a book I have written, and sometimes to speak or lecture at a college, university, synagogue, community center, or public event of some sort.
 (I taught at Yale for fifteen years, and I’ve also taught at Stanford, NYU, and many other schools worthy of admission scandals.)
 I am not on social media; I prefer meeting people in person.
 If you’d like to reach me, please refer to that Gmail account at the top of the page, and do use my middle initial (the “e” distinguishes me from the South African barrister and the South Dakota Scrabble champion who share my name).

-I believe in paid family leave, the 30-hour work week, original Coca-Cola, the one-handed backhand, the Oxford comma, and animal rights.
-Lately I have read Han Kang’s The VegetA, Gareth Gore’s book on Opus Dei, and Ron Harvilla’s 60 Songs That Explain the ’90s.
-I’ve been listening to albums bought at this great neighborhood vinyl shop and watching the television show Loot, with Maya Rudolph.
-Last summer, I saw concerts by Bleachers, Umphrey’s McGee, Lyle Lovett, and Lisa Loeb.
+I believe in paid family leave, local ice cream, the 30-hour work week, original Coca-Cola, the one-handed backhand, the Oxford comma, and animal rights.
+Lately I have read Ian McEwan’s new novel, Cameron Crowe’s memoir, and Barbara Kingsolver’s Demon Copperhead, as well as Adam Becker’s book debunking AI hype.
+I’ve been listening to albums bought at this great neighborhood vinyl shop and watching the television show Overcompensating.
+Last summer, I saw concerts by The Heavy Heavy, HAIM, and Willie Nelson.
 Coffee ice cream—there’s always that.